Pritha9200/Afame-Technologies/README.md

 ### Step 3
 ##### Data Cleaning
-Checking for null value is present in the dataset or not.
-Then get the information about teh dataset.
-Then checking for duplicate value.
+Checking for a null value is present in the dataset or not.
+Then get the information about the dataset.
+Then check for duplicate values.
 Then dropped the null values and the duplicate values.
 Then get the names of the columns.

 ### Step 4